Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 Not even a single sip?
 Is that even possible?

-I have to tell you that, even though I wasn’t really a big drinker before being diagnosed, I was shocked when I found out that I would not be allowed to drink any alcohol, ever, if I wanted to reverse my NAFLD.
+You can imagine how shocked I was when I found out that I won’t be allowed to drink any type of alcohol, ever, if I wanted to reverse my condition.

-I was actually 100% certain that I will not be able to have any fun when going out, that my social life will have to suffer a lot and that I will feel mostly miserable knowing that I can never ever have a drink.
+I was 100% sure that I would not be able to have any fun when going out, that my social life would have to suffer a lot, and that I would feel mostly miserable knowing that I can never ever have a drink.

 Well, guess what?
 None of my worries proved to be correct.
 I stopped drinking alcohol as soon as I learned that I shouldn’t have it anymore and I haven’t touched it since.